12 Ways To Show Yourself Respect (And Teach Others To Do The Same)

 6. Learn to say no.

-Letting others know what isn’t OK doesn’t make you a bad person — it makes you a strong and respectable person.
+Letting others know what isn’t OK doesn’t make you a bad person; it makes you a strong and respectable person.
 When you stop saying yes to things you don’t want to do, you create more time and energy to engage with the activities and people that do make you happy.
-(Have trouble saying no?
-Start here.)
+Here's some more advice about how to get into the habit of saying no.

 8. Let whatever you get done today be enough.